renoise/tools/Tools/com.renoise.Duplex.xrnx/Docs/Applications/Mixer.md

 ## Features

+### Paged navigation

+The Mixer supports [paged navigation](../Concepts.md#paged-navigation) for all its parameter groups: volume/panning/mute/solo

 ### Parameter pick-up

 When the 'soft takeover' option is enabled, values will not be changed until you move a fader across the threshold point (the current value).
 This helps to avoid sudden jumps in levels.